GuoJingtao-1997/MultiRxSensing/README.md

 # MultiRxSensing
 An implementation of CSI-based collaborative sensing with two receivers and several useful CSI data collection configuration shell scripts.
+To collect CSI data simoutanously from two devices, you can install iTerm2 terminal emulator and use SHIFT+CMD+I (Mac command) to allow broadcast input to all panes in all tabs.

 ## Generate Ping Flow
 Run generate_traffic.sh to generate ping flow from router